Registan Square in Samarkand

 Shah-i-Zinda meaning the Living King is a necropolis (cemetery) where you can walk between the stunning architectural buildings.
 These buildings are houses to the tombs from different periods.

-According to legend, cousin of Prophet Muhammad, Qutham ibn Abbas, came to Samarkand as part of the Arab invasion in the 7th century.
+According to legend, a cousin of Prophet Muhammad, Qutham ibn Abbas, came to Samarkand as part of the Arab invasion in the 7th century.
 He believed and preached Islam in the city for 13 years.
 Due to his belief and faith, he was beheaded in this complex.
 But he did not die and that his body carried his head to a nearby well (Garden of Paradise) where locals to date believe that he is still alive.
-They also believe that the well water contains power to bring back the dead to living.
+They also believe that the well water contains the power to bring back the dead to the living.

-• There is an entrance fee of 40,000 UZS (~$4).
+- There is an entrance fee of 40,000 UZS (~$4).

-• The complex is open everyday between 9 AM and 7 PM.
+- The complex is open every day between 9 AM and 7 PM.

-By the way did you know that Shah-i-Zinda is the most Intagrammed place in Central Asia?
+By the way, did you know that Shah-i-Zinda is the most Intagrammed place in Central Asia?

 Is Samarkand worth visiting?